jagadeeshD3/pesto_take-home-assessment/README.md

 ### Data Preprocessing
 The following preprocessing steps were applied to the dataset:
-1. *Cleaning*: Removed any HTML tags, special characters, and unnecessary whitespace.
-2. *Tokenization*: Split the text into tokens.
+1. *Tokenization*: Split the text into tokens.
-3. *Padding/Truncation*: Padded or truncated the sequences to a fixed length to ensure uniformity in the input data.
+2. *Padding/Truncation*: Padded or truncated the sequences to a fixed length to ensure uniformity in the input data.
-4. *Encoding*: Converted the text data into numerical format using tokenizer compatible with the model.

 ## 2. Model Training
 ### Model Selection
 We chose a transformer-based model for generating responses.
-Specifically, we utilized the GPT-3 model architecture for its robust language generation capabilities.
+Specifically, we utilized that model architecture for its robust language generation capabilities.

 ### Training Procedure
 1. *Initialization*: Initialized the model with pre-trained weights.